tgirke/rcf/alerts.md

 ---
 layout: page
-title: Alerts
+title: User alerts and exceptions
+Summary: the most current information on exceptions on HPCC's cluster will be posted here or on its Twitter site (https://twitter.com/UCR_HPCC).
 ---

+## Twitter

+For the most current information please consult the [HPCC Twitter site](https://twitter.com/UCR_HPCC)

 ## User alerts

-For the most current information on exceptions on HPCC's cluster please consult its [Twitter site](https://twitter.com/UCR_HPCC).
+None reported at this point.